FreeDelete-Software/learn2shmup/docs/notes/mods.md

 system would make sense.
 It may be useful to reference that project for how they accomplished some things.
 If anything is copied (directly or indirectly) from that project, then proper attribution **must** be included with L2S.

+### Open Questions

+* How will the nodes be implemented in the addon?
+* How to properly decouple everything?
+* How exactly does the framework orchestrate resources into a playable game.
+  * Make all resource loading automatic and/or input-based
+* What workflow(s), tools, and docs should be made?
+  * Extra Modder tools?
+  * Packaging options?
+  * API?
+  * DevKit?
+  * Sphinx doc engine?
+* Local mod awareness
+  * Full games list with at least one example game included.
+  * Customizable mod profiles and user settings
+* Determine boundaries for customizability.

 ### Links